Understanding Functional Freeze: Signs, Causes, and How to Heal

 Most people have heard of the fight-flight-freeze response triggered by stress and trauma.
 It's our body's survival system, kicking into gear to protect us from perceived danger.

-But what many people don’t realize is that often, our body is reacting to past circumstances - not current, life-threatening danger.
-Yet the nervous system doesn’t know the difference, and the survival response still gets triggered.
+But what many people don't realize is that often, our body is reacting to past circumstances - not current, life-threatening danger.

-Over time, when your nervous system stays on overdrive for too long - or you experience repeated trauma or stress - you may enter what’s called functional freeze.
-This is something I notice so many of my high achieving, over-functioning clients experience.
-They look like they have it all together on the outside - yet feel nothing or so deeply drained on the inside.
+This is something I notice in so many of my high-achieving, over-functioning clients.
+They look like they have it all together on the outside, yet feel numb or deeply drained on the inside.

-What Is functional Freeze?
+What Is functional freeze?

-You might still be getting things done - meeting deadlines, taking care of responsibilities - but inside, you feel numb, stuck, or disconnected.
+Functional freeze happens when the nervous system becomes so overwhelmed and exhausted that it begins to shut down as a form of protection.
+You might still be getting things done - meeting deadlines, taking care of responsibilities, showing up for everyone - but inside, you feel numb, stuck, or disconnected from it all.

 Unlike a total freeze response, where someone might collapse or fully shut down, functional freeze is sneakier.
-It’s high-functioning dissociation.
-You can hold a conversation, check your inbox, even go to yoga - but feel detached from it all.
-It’s your nervous system doing its best to protect you, but it comes at the cost of vitality, connection, and presence.
+It's high-functioning dissociation.
+You can hold a conversation, check your inbox, even go to yoga - but feel detached from all of it.

 Feeling numb or emotionally flat

-Dissociating - feeling out of body, disconnected, or like you're just observing yourself
+Dissociating - feeling out of body, disconnected, or like you're just observing yourself from a distance

 Zoning out, trouble staying present